jupidity/STL-system-performance-benchmark/README.md

 ## Overview

-A test for evaluating the time duration of four processes on the STL containers `vector`, `linked-list`, and `deque` on a linux system with gcc compiler -O2 optimization.
+A test for evaluating the speed of four processes on the STL containers `vector`, `linked-list`, and `deque` on a linux system with gcc compiler -O2 optimization.

 Intended to function as a benchmark/comparison for system performance across embedded platforms.

 the four processes are: